PlakarLabs/plakar/README.md

 $ go get github.com/poolpOrg/plakar/cmd/plakar
 ```

-### Generating the user key-pair
+### Initializing plakar work directory

-First thing to do is to generate the key-pair:
+First thing to do is to initialize the work directory and generate a keypair:

 ```
-$ plakar keypair gen
+$ plakar init
-passphrase:
+keypair passphrase:
-passphrase (confirm):
+keypair passphrase (confirm):
 $
 ```

-This results in a passphrase protected key-pair being stored in `~/.plakar/keypairs/`.
+This results in a work directory created in `~/.plakar`,
-Note that if you lose this file,
+containing a passphrase-protected keypair in `~/.plakar/keypair`.
-or forget the passphrase,
+Note that **if you lose this file or forget the passphrase**,
 there is no way to recover your encrypted backups to the best of my knowledge.
-Make sure to save the file on separate devices.
+Make sure to back up the file on separate devices.

 ### Creating a plakar repository